This article is synchronized and updated to xLog by Mix Space

 mkdir -p "$(dirname "$dst")"

-rsync -a --info=progress2 "$src" "$dst"
+rsync -ah --info=progress2 "$src" "$dst"

 }

-should be the target directory and cannot be renamed like cp
+After that, use rcp instead of cp.
+The logic is not completely the same; the second parameter dst should be the target directory and cannot be renamed like cp.

-Send Email Notification After Training Ends/Fails#
+Send Email Notifications After Training Ends/Fails#

 sender = "[email protected]" # Configure the sending email address

-receiver = "[email protected]" # Receiving email address
+receiver = "[email protected]" # The receiving email address

-receiver_name = "Peijie Diao" # Receiver's name
+receiver_name = "Peijie Diao" # The name of the receiver

 subject = "train on s3" # Email subject